Illinois State University

 2. Sends agenda to members at least four days in advance of scheduled meetings.

-3. Takes minutes of CTE meetings and send to members within ten days after each meeting.
+3. Takes minutes of CTE meetings and sends to members within ten days after each meeting.

 3. Serve as members of the CTE Executive Committee or designate a committee member to serve.